 If you have used a previous version of TOD, you will have to reload the page, delete the design (cross in upper left) and reload again.
 Note that this web app works offline, too, like Gmail.
 TOD also works on iPads.
-TOD requires the web browser to be Safari on OS X, Chrome and Firefox on Windows, Linux and OS X. Internet Explorer is not supported.
+TOD should work with Safari, Chrome and Firefox.
+Internet Explorer and Microsoft Edge are not supported.
 Any bugs should be reported to c.u.keller@icloud.com.